 In July of 2014, the National Labor Relations Board (NLRB) deemed McDonald’s USA LLC to be a joint employer in complaints by employees against franchisees.
 This ruling, known as Browning-Ferris Industries Inc., reverses a 30-year-old legal standard and threatens the viability of the entire franchisor-franchisee business model that fosters job growth and business expansion.

-For decades, small businesses had to exercise direct and supervisory control over employees to deemed joint employers.
-This allowed for a prosperous relationship between franchisees and franchisors, one in which franchisees had the autonomy to make the day-to-day business decisions, including: hiring, firing, compensation, benefits, hours, disciplinary procedures and supervision.
-Now, due to increased liability under the new joint employer relationship, small business owners risk losing these responsibilities, making them de facto employees of franchisors.
+For decades, small businesses had to exercise direct and supervisory control over employees to be deemed joint employers.
+This allowed for a prosperous relationship between franchisees and franchisors, one in which franchisees had the autonomy to make the day-to-day business decisions, including hiring, firing, compensation, benefits, hours, disciplinary procedures and supervision, etc. Now, due to increased liability under the new joint employer relationship, small-business owners risk losing these responsibilities, making them de facto employees of franchisors.

-At the state level, AAHOA worked directly legislators to codify the historical joint employer standard into state law.
-In Georgia, AAHOA worked with State Senator John Albers (R-GA) to pass the Protecting Georgia Small Businesses Act (SB 277) which stated that neither a franchisee/franchisee's employee would be deemed an employee of franchisor.
+At the state level, AAHOA worked directly with legislators to codify the historical joint employer standard into state law.
+In Georgia, AAHOA worked with Sen. John Albers (R-GA) to pass the Protecting Georgia Small Businesses Act (SB 277), which stated that neither a franchisee nor a franchisee's employee would be deemed an employee of the franchisor.

-The bill became passed and went into effect in 2017.
+The bill passed and went into effect in 2017.